Running Simulations & Tools

 Simulator (src/propflow/simulator.py) accepts a dict of engine configurations and a list of factor graphs.

-from propflow.simulator import Simulator
+from propflow import BPEngine, FGBuilder, Simulator

-from propflow.configs import CTFactory
+from propflow.configs import CTFactories

 engines = {"baseline": {"class": BPEngine}}